3rr4t1c/molecular-dynamics-cuda/README.md

 5. New **animated visualization**.

-Two years are passed from the original work so the revision of **serial** version will be done mainly for better understanding of algorithm, data structures involved, entire workflow and, possibly for old-code revision using new constructs that maybe was not available in
+Two years are passed since the original work so the revision of **serial** version will be done mainly for better understanding of algorithm, data structures involved, entire workflow and, possibly for old-code revision using new constructs that maybe was not available in